About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Distinctive Cuffs of the Chester Coat

-The cuffs of the Chester Coat are indeed distinctive.
-While the Stand Collar Coat and Raglan Coat feature sporty cuffs with tabs or plain barrel cuffs to prevent rain and wind intrusion, the Chester Coat traditionally has "four buttons," just like a jacket.
-At our store, functioning sleeve vents (known as "surgeon's cuffs") come standard, and for the button placement, customers can choose between "stacked buttons (kissing buttons)" or "parallel placement."
+The cuffs of the Chester Coat are also distinctive.
+While the Staincollar Coat and Raglan Coat often have sportier cuff designs, such as tabs or simple barrel cuffs to help protect against wind and rain, the Chester Coat traditionally has four buttons, just like a tailored jacket.
+At The Dressing Lab, functioning sleeve vents, also known as surgeon's cuffs, come as standard.
+For the button placement, you can choose either stacked buttons, also called kissing buttons, or parallel placement.

 Flap or Patch?
 Options for the Waist Pocket